CnCNet/xna-cncnet-client/README.md

 Branches
 --------

-Currently there are only two major active branches. `master` is where development happens, and while things should be fairly stable, occasionally there can also be bugs.
-If you want stability and reliability, the `stable` branch is recommended.
+Currently there are only two major active branches. `develop` is where development happens, and while things should be fairly stable, occasionally there can also be bugs.
+If you want stability and reliability, the `master` branch is recommended.

 Screenshots
 -----------